 And it starts with you!

-If you would like to help out, here are 9 ways to promote sustainable tourism whether you’re an individual or business.
+If you would like to help out, here are some ways to promote sustainable tourism whether you’re an individual or a business.

 9 Ways to Promote Sustainable Tourism